PicsArt/cppbind/docs/03_get_started/03_enums.rst

 .. note::
     We are generating **property_setter** for public field ``backgroundColor``.
-    A writable property field will correspond to it in the target language.
-To generate read-only field we should use **property_getter** instead.
+    A writable property field corresponds to it in the target language.
+To generate a read-only field, we should use **property_getter** instead.

 Usage examples: